mitodi41/mitodi41/README.md

 - 👋 Hi, I’m @mitodi41
 - 👀 I’m interested in learning more
-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently learning more JavaScript
 - 💞️ I’m looking to collaborate on WordPress plugins

 <!---